polarfire-soc/polarfire-soc-bare-metal-library/examples/Readme.md

     ./extras/workspace.empty

 ## Importing Example Projects Into Your SoftConsole Workspace
-SoftConsole example projects are include in the following folder of the of the Bare Metal Library: mpfs-bare-metal-library/examples
+SoftConsole example projects are included in the following folder of the of the Bare Metal Library: mpfs-bare-metal-library/examples

 - Select the File->Import menu to import an example project into your SoftConsole